yojoots/libbitcoin-system-wiki/Energy-Exhaustion-Fallacy.md

 ```
 H ~ S / C
 ```
 As energy supply is reduced its [price](Glossary#price) must increase, which reduces the amount expended for a given level of security.
-As such energy cannot be exhausted by Bitcoin and the theory is therefore invalid.
+Therefore energy cannot be exhausted by [mining](Glossary#mine) and the theory is invalid.